-Capital Programme 2020/21
+Capital Programme 2021/22

-The budget for capital spending for 2020/2021 amounts to £6m.
-The main areas relate to, Disabled facility Grants, the Regeneration of Public Realm at Station Street and working towards enhancements at the Washlands.
+The current approved budget for capital spending for 2021/2022 onwards amounts to £9.5m.
+The main areas relate to, replacement of the Council wide Fleet, Disabled facility Grants, enhancement of the Washlands as well as funding towards the expansion of the Cemetery and improvements at Shobnall Lesiure Complex.
 The following chart illustrates the projects covered by the 2020/21 Capital Programme.